PepeuFBV/Cache-Eviction/README.md

 ## How to use

 Choose an option and follow the instructions on the console.
 There is also a log file that will be created (_/log/log.txt_) with all the operations made by the client, as well as the cache status, tree height and the rotations made by the AVL Tree.

+## About the AVL Tree

+The AVL Tree is a self-balancing binary search tree.
+It was chosen because it has a good balance between search and insert operations.
+The tree is implemented in the `AVLTree` class.

 ## Extra information